Solving Matrix Games with Near-Optimal Matvec Complexity: Technical overview

-That said, the above argument made two assumptions that break the $\Otilde(\epsilon^{-2/3})$ bound as soon as they are lifted.
-To forgo these assumptions and still achieve the target complexity, we instead use a \emph{binary decomposition} to reduce the number of terms in the representation \eqref{eq:first-try-telescoping-representation} to $O(\log t)$.\footnote{We note that techniques involving binary decompositions are widespread throughout data structure/algorithm design (e.g., binary index trees) and optimization in particular \cite{bachoc2022nearoptimalalgorithmunivariatezerothorder,Axelrod2019NearoptimalAD}.
-Its use in the paper \cite{carmon2024whole} for a matrix-vector maintenance data structure perhaps most closely resembles our application, albeit the context is still quite different.} Recall that in the method given above, we maintain a sequence of models $M_{j - 1, j}$ where $0 \le j \le t$ at iteration $t$ of the outer loop.
-In particular, $M_{j - 1, j}$ is a model for the term $\Delta_{j - 1, j} \defeq (A)_{z^{(j)}} - (A)_{z^{(j - 1)}}$ in the representation \eqref{eq:first-try-telescoping-representation}.
-In our method described next, we instead maintain models $M_{j, j'}$ for all pairs $(j, j')$ in the index set
+In this section, we discuss how we use dyadic decompositions to control the matrix-approximation path lengths and correspondingly control the $L^2$ factor in \eqref{eq:overview-path-modified-upshot} to be at most polylogarithmic.
+Dyadic decompositions are widespread throughout data structure/algorithm design (e.g., binary index trees) and optimization (e.g., \cite{bachoc2022nearoptimalalgorithmunivariatezerothorder,Axelrod2019NearoptimalAD}).
+Its use in the paper \cite{carmon2024whole} for a matrix-vector maintenance data structure perhaps most closely resembles our application described below, albeit the specific context (namely, the subproblem it is applied to solve) is still quite different.